Digital consent business case template

 The following are risks involved with the implementation of a specialist digital consent application which should be considered as part of the decision making process, and mitigations considered if a decision to proceed is made.

 The business case is framed around transitioning the organisation from using a paper-based consent process by default, to a digital consent process by default.
-Whilst it is acknowleged that some paper consent provisions will need to continue, principally for business continuity purposes, the assumption made within the business case is that the process becomes digital consent by default, representing in excess of 95% of consent activity within the organisation.
+Whilst it is acknowledged that some paper consent provisions will need to continue, principally for business continuity purposes, the assumption made within the business case is that the process becomes digital consent by default, representing in excess of 95% of consent activity within the organisation.

 As a cross-specialty, whole of organisation change, the deployment approach will need to be considered to minimise the risk of having a long period of deployment, and the risk of having significant areas within the organisation running paper and digital consent processes in parallel.

-Our delivery playbook can be utilised to inform the description of how the organisation will mitigate this risk in a manner that is approapriate for the organisational context.
+Our delivery playbook can be utilised to inform the description of how the organisation will mitigate this risk in a manner that is appropriate for the organisational context.
 Our digital consent specification outlines the product/supplier requirements to support a successful deployment with transition to digital consent by default.

 Paper process replacement without transformational change benefits